 These words are comparatively bland, right?
 Unlike a 'comment', a 'remark' is usually somewhat naughty in nature.
 I intentionally deployed the word early in the press release to pique the journalist's curiosity and sustain their interest from the outset.

 I can't stress enough, when writing a press release, your focus should always be outward-facing — with you constantly asking yourself 'How can I engage a journalist?'.
-The means by which you can engage a journalist are many-fold, but of all the subtle techniques available, spiky words are among my best performing.
+The means by which you can engage a journalist are many-fold, but of all the subtle techniques available, spiky words and the almost hypnotic ego delay technique are among my best performing

 BONUS POINT: In the above press release, you'll notice that I've underlined 'escalating mental health cases among men' for you.
 Why?
 Because as discussed in POINT 1 (APPEAL), your goal is to make sure your press release is relevant, timely and on-trend.
 Mental health has been a conversation staple across Britain for the last five years, and it shows no signs of fading.
 By aligning Matt's journey with a relevant cultural conversation his story becomes instantly more relatable, viable and sharable from a journalistic point of view.